Introduction and first stages

 I remember stopping halfway along the walk, sitting on a bench, writing this, with what seemed like an empty head.
 This was a turning point of the project.
 Around this point, I had started to think about what this project actually was; was it a recording project (was a potential collection of recordings 'the work'), was it a project about walking, a soundwalk, was it just for me/was it going to be for a potential audience?
 What was important to me at this point was to carry on with what I was doing; walking, listening (to the environments and my thoughts) and recording.
 I knew at least by this point that my own experiences were going to form and inform the work.
 Day (week) seven was the last time I visited Ladies Walk, until returning later once the project was taking on more of its expanded, solidified shape.

 Finally, walking through and via Ladies Walk, I started to expand the action of the work out and beyond to different areas around Andover.
-The strip of Ladies Walk certainly has its own generally unchanging soundscape, defined by the rustling and swooshing of wind through the trees, birdsong, and the constant backdrop of white noise from the A303.
+The strip of Ladies Walk certainly has its own generally unchanging soundscape, defined by the rustling of leaves and trees, birdsong, and the constant backdrop of white noise from the A303.
 So naturally, I started to discover a wider variety of sound experiences – some man-made, some natural, and almost always intertwining together along the semi-imagined circumference of the edge of Andover.
 From this initial expansion, the project itself started to take on more of a form, a bit more shape, an on-going experiential piece that involved walking, listening, recording, and always alone.
 I started to imagine myself as a kind of solitary satellite orbiting the town – the work itself was the orbit, where I would obviously return back to everyday life in the interim, and launch out again towards the edge when starting a new session, semi-improvising and finding a new orbit.

 First experiences and walks